Fictoria/Library/Docs/logic.md

 cat: animal.
 ```

 And now we'll say we have two pets, a `cat` and a `dog`.
 They need names though.
-So let's define each with a special fact schema called `instance`:
+So let's define each with a special fact schema called `instantiate`:

 ```
-instance(fido, dog).
+instantiate(fido, dog).
-instance(mittens, cat).
+instantiate(mittens, cat).
 ```

 Here `fido` is a `dog` instance in our world (our pet), and `mittens` is a `cat` instance (our other pet).
 It follows that `fido` is-a `dog`, and that `mittens` is-a `cat`, again taxonomically.